 Practicing yoga in my pajamas is definitely my guilty pleasure.

-But after all, clothes are not really an important part of the yoga journey.
-However, we all like to feel comfortable in our clothes, or let’s just be honest— we all like to show off our fancy yoga outfits when we show up at our studio or take a stroll through the park.
+But after all, clothes aren’t really the most important part of the yoga journey.
+However, I’m sure we all like to feel comfortable in our clothes, or let’s just be honest— we all like to show off our fancy yoga outfits when we show up at our studio or take a stroll through the park.

 So if you’re looking for some inspiration, one yoga clothing brand that we love is CRZYOGA.
 Their clothes are perfect for yoga, fashionable, and affordable.